Bhavishya2601/AuraTime/README.md

    - Register with your email or use third-party providers.

 2. **Explore Products**:
-   - Browse and search for luxury watches.
+   - Browse for luxury watches.

 3. **Add to Cart**:
    - Add watches to your cart and view them at any time.